Proper polyhedral divisors and torus actions over arbitrary fields: Nonsplit affine normal -varieties

-\begin{remark} Let $k$ be a field and $L/k$ be a finite Galois extension with Galois group $\Gamma$.
-Let $X$ be an object in $\mathcal{E}(k,L)$ with torus $T$.
-By \cref{theorem main affine minimal}, there exists a minimal pp-divisor $\D\in\PPDiv_{\Q}(Y,\omega)$ and a Galois semilinear action $g:\Gamma\to\SAut(T_{L};X(\D))$ such that $X(\D,g)\cong X$ as $T$-varieties over $k$.
-Notice that the Galois semilinear action $g$ induces a Galois semilinear semilinear action $\psi:\Gamma\to \SAut(Y)$.
-Given that $Y$ is semiprojective is quasiprojective, the Galois semilinear action $\psi$ is effective.
-Hence, there exists a semiprojective variety $Z$ over $k$ such that $Z_{L}\cong Y$.
-Thus, the lack of a combinatorial description for nonsplit torus actions is a consequence of the \emph{incompleteness} of the module of characters of a nonsplit torus. \end{remark}
+\begin{remark} Let $X$ be an object in $\mathcal{E}(k,L)$ with torus $T$.
+By \cref{theorem main affine minimal}, there exists a minimal pp-divisor $\D\in\PPDiv_{\Q}(Y,\omega)$ and a Galois semilinear action $g:\Gamma_{L}\to\SAut(T_{L};X(\D))$ such that $X(\D,g)\cong X$ as $T$-varieties over $k$.
+Notice that the Galois semilinear action $g$ induces a Galois semilinear action $\psi:\Gamma_{L}\to \SAut(Y)$.
+Given that $Y$ is semi-projective and hence quasi-projective, the Galois semilinear action $\psi$ is effective.
+Hence, there exists a semi-projective variety $Z$ over $k$ such that $Z_{L}\cong Y$.
+Thus, the lack of a combinatorial description for nonsplit torus actions over the ground field $k$ is a consequence of the \emph{incompleteness} of the module of characters of a nonsplit torus. \end{remark}